EFHIII/midi-ch/README.md

 White line that follows the fret it represents, further left being low notes, right being high notes in the range of the 88 keys of a keyboard.

 ## Instrument visual aid
-Bellow the check for each instrument on the left, there's a preview of that instruments notes throughout the song, x-axis is time, y-axis is pitch.
+Bellow the check for each instrument on the left, there's a preview of that instruments' notes throughout the song, x-axis is time, y-axis is pitch.
 The red line represents where the chart playback is.

 Each instrument that is checked, upon loading the settings, that instrument will be applied to the chart (provided it doesn't exceed the max simultaneous notes threshold)